pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  981
  ```

- On the server hosting dns and dhcp services create the foreman userid and group.
+ On the server hosting DNS and DHCP services create the foreman userid and group.
  ```
  # groupadd -g 981 foreman
  # useradd -u 987 -g 981 -s /sbin/nologin foreman